 - 1. Cover Letter, on agency letterhead, dated and signed by Authorizing Official.
-The cover letter should: - Clearly indicate that the funds will be used to complete activities that have already been approved in cases when the grantee is writing to inform ACF of a budget revision that does not require prior approval (45 CFR75.308(c) (1)). - Clearly indicate the proposed activities in cases when the grantee is writing to request a budget revision that includes a change in scope of activities. - Provide the amount of the request as indicated in a description of the line items affected by the revision. - o Include the signature of the Authorized Representative of the organization. - 2.
-Include the Federal Grant Award number.SF-424A Complete the form in its entirety.
+The cover letter should: - Clearly indicate that the funds will be used to complete activities that have already been approved in cases when the grantee is writing to inform ACF of a budget revision that does not require prior approval (45 CFR 74.25(c) (1)). - Clearly indicate the proposed activities in cases when the grantee is writing to request a budget revision that includes a change in scope of activities. - Provide the amount of the request as indicated in a description of the line items affected by the revision. - Include the Federal Grant Award number. - 2.
+SF-424A Complete the form in its entirety. - 3.
+Line Item Budget - The Budget should be in a spreadsheet or table format. - o Both the federal and non-federal budget items should be clearly marked.